valttir/arduino-speed-test/README.md

 Circuit:
 - 4x push-button
 - 4x LED
-- 4x 220 omh resistor
+- 4x 220 ohm resistor

 (Scorekeeping display is not implemented on this scetch)